Missouri Junior Science, Engineering and Humanities Symposium

 This program recognizes the role of humanities at all levels of exploration.
 Submitted research papers will be evaluated with an underlying precept…that the best research and applied solutions reflect an understanding of and an attempt to enrich, at some basic level, the human experience.

-The next Missouri Symposium, scheduled for March 14-15, 2014, is one of forty-eight regional symposia held at universities nationwide.
+The Missouri Symposium, held March 14-15, 2014, was one of forty-eight regional symposia held at universities nationwide.
 Winners of the regional event proceed to the National JSHS program (www.jshs.org) which is tentatively scheduled for late April, 2014 in Washington, D.C.

 The theme for the 2014 symposium: EARTH: Exploring Our Stewardship

-A huge thank you to all who attended the 2013 event…our first year of hosting!
-Your valuable feedback will help shape and guide our plans for 2014.
+A huge thank you to all who attended the 2014 event…our second year of hosting!
+Your valuable feedback will help shape and guide our plans for 2015.